 One of the most common reasons for stagnating water on the drainpipe is a clogged drainpipe.

 The air that flows across cools down and loses its humidity as it passes the evaporator coils in the air conditioner.
 The humidity is left behind as a form of condensation on the evaporator coils.
-Through the system drain line, the condensation drips off to the drain and exists the system.
+Through the system drain line, the condensation drips off to the drain and exists in the system.

 Dust and dirt are also left behind on the evaporator coil.
 This shows that water is not the only cause of problems in the system.
 The dirt and dust come from the air that blows over the coils.